rollerworks/search/README.md

 What is RollerworksSearch?
 --------------------------

-RollerworksSearch provides you with a light yet powerful search system to easily integrate into your PHP application.
+RollerworksSearch provides you with a powerful search system for your PHP application.

 The system has a modular design and can work with any PHP framework, user locale, data format or storage system.

+Whether you want to simply search for users in your SQL database or want to provide a powerful search system for searching products using an ElasticSearch back-end, everything is possible.

+Say your customer data is stored in the "customer" table while the "invoice" data is stored in it's own table.
+And invoice rows also have there own table.

+Searching (using the FilterQuery syntax) can be as simple as:
+`invoice_price: >"$20.00" invoice_row: ~*"my cool product"; customer_type: !consumer.`

+You just searched in three relational tables! using a single condition with a user-friendly syntax.
+And that is just the start, checkout all the cool and powerful features RollerworksSearch has to offer you.

+**Note:** FilterQuery is just one of the supported input formats, you can use XML, JSON, PHP Array or simply build your own.

 Features
 --------

-Searches are performed using SearchConditions which can be easily exported to any format.

-A SearchConditions is build-up of fields and condition-groups.
-Each field can hold any type of value including ranges, comparisons and pattern matchers (starts/ends with contains and basic regex).

-Condition-groups can be nested for more advanced and complex conditions.
+RollerworksSearch provides you with most of the features you would expect from a search system.
+Including input processing, condition optimizing and transforming user input to a normalized data-format.
+And everything can be extended for your own use-cases and needs.

+Search conditions can be as simple or complex as you need them to be.
+Including grouping and nesting for the best possible result.

+And finally executing the search operation on the storage engine, whether you use an SQL database system or using a lucene search back-end like ElasticSearch or Apache Solr.

 ## Input processors

 Input processing is provided for the most common formats.

-Including a special format called FilterQuery which provides a user-friendly syntax for creating simple and complex conditions.
+Including a special format called FilterQuery which provides a user-friendly syntax for creating any type condition.

 Each input processor transforms the input a normalized format, and ensures that no malformed data is passed to the storage layer.